 With the exception of the inferior sagittal sinus and the straight sinus composed of only the meningeal layer of dura mater, the dural venous sinuses are formed by both the periosteal and meningeal layers (Fig. 4-6).
-Therefore, the blood pressure in those sinuses builds grooves in the cranial cavity that are discernible on the dry skull.
+Therefore, the blood pressure in those sinuses builds long grooves that are discernible on the dry skull.
 An evident example is the groove for sigmoid sinus that is continuous with the jugular foramen.

 The confluence of sinuses is in contact with the internal occipital protuberance (Fig. 4-8) that is located close to the external occipital protuberance (Fig. 1-3).

 The cavernous sinus, a dural venous sinus, can be imagined as a paper box that is in contact with the pituitary gland (Fig. 4-9) on its medial wall.
 In the figure, the lateral wall is opened like a lid.
 The narrow cavernous sinus is very crowded with the cranial nerves and artery.
 III (Fig. 4-45), IV, V1 (Fig. 4-22), and V2 (Fig. 4-23) run inside the lateral wall; VI pierces the posterior and anterior walls; the internal carotid artery pierces the inferior and anterior walls (Fig. 3-27).